 1904 – Gored and Circular Skirts

 The “fit and flare” styling of the first few years faded into the looser gored skirts for the rest of the 1900s.
-This was the era of the Gibson girl style.
+This was the era of the Gibson Girl style.

 In 1905 the circular skirt, cut all in one piece, was the fullest of the skirts at both the waist and hem.

 For most of the 1900s and into the 1910s, the full skirt narrowed again around the waist and hip with a gradual wide hem.
-Having a full /wide hip was made possible by hip pads, bum rolls, and ruffled petticoats, for those women not naturally padded.
+Having a full /wide hip was made possible by hip pads, bum rolls, and ruffled petticoats, for those women who were not naturally padded.

 1909 – The Hobble Skirts

-In 1908 designer Poiret introduced a narrow tube or column shaped skirt with a “hobble garter” around the shins.
-The Hobble garter never took off but the Hobble skirt name remained.
+In 1908, designer Poiret introduced a narrow tube or column-shaped skirt with a “hobble garter” around the shins.
+The Hobble garter never took off, but the Hobble skirt name remained.

 1913 – Draped Skirts

-1915 – WW1 A-line Skirts
+1915 – WWI A-line Skirts

-WW1 interrupted fashion’s march to the grand and impractical and returned it back to the days of the bigger skirt but this time with a shorter hemline.
-Instead of a skirt’s fullness achieved by many yards or gored fabric, two A frame pieces were joined at the seams, narrow at the waist and full at the hem.
+WWI interrupted fashion’s march to the grand and impractical and returned it back to the days of the bigger skirt, this time with a shorter hemline.
+Instead of a skirt’s fullness being achieved by many yards or gored fabric, two A-frame pieces were joined at the seams, narrow at the waist and full at the hem.

-Excessive trim was spared too and instead oversized pockets and wide waistbands miniaturized women into doll-like young girls.
+Excessive trim was spared, too, and instead oversized pockets and wide waistbands miniaturized women into doll-like young girls.
 The width of the skirt gradually narrowed to a simple and carefree fit by the time the war ended, continuing into the early 1920s.

 Experiments in large patterns such as plaid, checks, and vertical stripes as well as bold new colors (pink, orange, green) are my favorite contributions to this fun time period.

-Edwardian Skirts- Make or Buy
+Edwardian Skirts – Sew or Buy

-Shop for ready-made or made-to-order Edwardian skirts such as these:
+You can also shop for ready-made or made-to-order Edwardian skirts such as these: